eslint/eslint/CONTRIBUTING.md

 ## Code of Conduct

-This project adheres to the [JS Foundation Code of Conduct](https://js.foundation/community/code-of-conduct).
+This project adheres to the [Open JS Foundation Code of Conduct](https://eslint.org/conduct).
 We kindly request that you read over our code of conduct before contributing.

 ## Filing Issues